One-Sentence Summary

 Method

-Scope of research
+Scope of Research

-- Have been produced with mainstream compilers and linkers
+- Produced with mainstream compilers and linkers

 - May include hand-written assembly